akash17patel/3600-Major1/README.md

 David Boulos (palindrome.c) Team...
 Received 10/15/22 (Had no time to seperate code into header and source files)

-MISSING!!!
-Versie Hodges (replace.c) Team.
-MISSING!!!
+Versie Hodges (replace.c) Team...
+Received 10/17/22 (Had no time to seperate code into header and source files)

 Known bugs: